• Skip to content

 • any pasturage or any crop of grain, fruit, vegetables or other plants, where the destruction or damage occurs while the pasturage or crop is being grown

-• the product of the pasturage or crop while it is being stored or transported, provided the insurance covers the pasturage or crop while it is being grown.
+• the product of the pasturage or crop when being stored or transported, provided the insurance covers the pasturage or crop while it is being grown.

-The definition does not extend to loss due to theft.
+The definition doesn't extend to loss due to theft.

-• In certain circumstances this exemption may cover loss by theft of the product of the pasturage or crop while it is being transported.
+In certain circumstances, this exemption may cover loss by theft of the product of the pasturage or crop when it's being transported.

 Lenders mortgage insurance